tomko-lab/tomko-lab.github.io/content/people/martin.md

 ## Contact

-*Dr. Martin Tomko*
+_Dr.
+Martin Tomko_

-Senior Lecturer
+*Senior Lecturer*
 Department of Infrastructure Engineering

-Melbourne Connect – Office 6313
+Melbourne Connect – Office 6313 (when not at home)
 Faculty of Engineering and Information Technology

-The University of Melbourne, Victoria 3010 Australia
+The University of Melbourne
+Victoria 3010
+Australia

-Mail: martin - AT - tomko.org
+_Mail:_ martin - AT - tomko.org

-Twitter: @dinomirMT
+_Twitter:_ @dinomirMT